 Specifically, silver demand in jewelry has seen steady growth as the price of fine gold jewelry becomes less affordable.
 Demand on the commercial and industrial side (like mirror manufacturing) uses silver in electrical contacts, silver plating in circuitry, and silver coatings to improve conductivity or shield against electromagnetic and radio-frequency interference.
 However, the largest growth in industrial use of silver now is in the manufacturing of electric solar photovoltaic cells, where it’s anticipated that there will be no slowing down.

-Mid-States is one of the few companies in the precious metal refining industry with the capacity to handle the entire spectrum of silver processing intake.
+As leading scrap silver refiners, Mid-States is one of the few companies with the capacity to handle the entire spectrum of silver processing intake from small batches of scrap sterling to 1,000-pound industrial lots.
 We refine everything from small batches of scrap sterling silver (like jewelry, flatware, and holloware) from the industry (jewelers, pawnshops, collectors, antique dealers, and estate buyers) to 1,000-pound lot sizes of silver and silver-plated materials (electronic scrap, sludges, and residues recovered from photographic sources).

 | Silver Type | Typical Client |